berkkl/magic-8-ball-flutter/README.md

 # magic_8_ball

-This is magic 8 ball project on flutter.
-It's one of the first and simple projects I did while I was learning flutter via the Udemy course of Dr. Angela Yu from London App Brewery
+This is a basic magic 8 ball project on flutter.
+It's one of the first and simple projects I did while I was learning flutter via the Udemy course of Dr. Angela Yu from the London App Brewery

 ## Getting Started